arjunsutharr/nodejs-authentication/README.md

 # Nodejs Authentication System

-A complete authentication system which can be used as a starter code for creating any new application
+A complete authentication system which can be used as a starter code for creating any new application.

 [Demo](https://nodejs-authentication-joud.onrender.com): https://nodejs-authentication-joud.onrender.com